djwei96/MPSUM/readme.md

 python lda_test_and_output.py
 ```
 ### VSCODE
-if you use VSCODE as you IDE, please follow these stops:
+if you use VSCODE as you IDE, please follow these steps:
 1. open the MPSUM folder with your VSCODE
 2. open the python file named "lda_test_output.py"
 3. run this python file in your VSCODE